 Currency derivatives let you hedge currency exposure by buying or selling an equivalent amount of inverse derivatives.
 For example, if you have a Euro exposure of 100,000 you can use a CFD, Future or ETF to sell 100,000 of Euros making yourself Euro neutral and protect yourself from adverse currency moves.

-There are two types of foreign exchange broker – currency brokers and forex brokers.
-Which offer the below types of currency hedging product:
+There are two types of foreign exchange brokers – currency brokers and forex brokers.
+Which offer the below types of currency hedging products:

 - Currency forward contracts